Best restaurant inventory software in the UK in 2025

 Recipe and waste management

 A good inventory system should include menu management system features which allow you to manage recipes and track waste.
 This is especially important given that UK restaurants waste around 920,000 tonnes of food annually, according to WRAP.
+This ties into the new food waste legislation, where businesses producing more than 5 kg of food waste weekly must separate it from general waste for recycling.
 By reducing unnecessary waste, this feature can help you to make significant cost savings and improve overall productivity.

 Supplier management